Collaborators/Alumni

 Isabelle Teasel

-Isabelle, the former lab manager of FF-PTG Lab, graduated from Oakland University in 2023.
+Isabelle, former lab manager of FF-PTG Lab, graduated from Oakland University in 2023.
 She majored in psychology with a concentration in pre-medicine along with a minor in Middle Eastern studies.
-She decided to join the lab to grow her understanding of the aftermath of trauma and hopes to learn how to apply PTG within healthcare to improve the future treatment of patients.
-Isabelle finished her Honors College Thesis titled, “The Paradoxical Nature of Resilience, Optimism, and Anxiety in Relation to COVID-19.”, which focuses on the paradoxical relationships between resilience, optimism, and anxiety in the context of the COVID-19 pandemic.
-After completing her undergraduate degree, she is planning to earn an MS in Cardiovascular Perfusion to become a perfusionist.
-She has been able to work in healthcare both as a Nuclear Medicine Assistant, and medical scribe for Rochester General Surgery, and has observed perfusionist through Trinity Health, Corewell Health Beaumont, and Comprehensive Care Services.
-Isabelle can be reached at iteasel@oakland.edu.
+She decided to join the lab to grow her understanding in the aftermath of trauma to improve healthcare and patient outcomes.
+Isabelle published her Honors College Thesis titled, “The Paradoxical Nature of Resilience, Optimism, and Anxiety in Relation to COVID-19.”, which focuses on the paradoxical relationships between resilience, optimism, and anxiety in the context of the COVID-19 pandemic.
+Isabelle will be attending the MS in Cardiovascular Perfusion program at Northern Kentucky University in Fall 2024 to become a certified cardiovascular perfusionist.
+She will be continuing to pursue her research aspirations at NKU.
+Isabelle can be reached at isabelle.teasel@gmail.com.